How Credit Scores Work: 7 Factors You Can Influence

-Your credit score affects everything from mortgage rates to insurance premiums, and even a small improvement can save you thousands of dollars over your lifetime.
+Your credit score affects everything from mortgage rates to insurance premiums.
 The difference between a 680 and a 740 credit score on a 30-year mortgage can mean paying $40,000 more in interest.
-Here are seven proven strategies to raise your score quickly.
+Here are seven factors that shape your score — and what consumer-protection agencies like the CFPB say about each one.

 First, check your credit reports for errors.
 Studies show that one in five Americans has an error on their credit report that could be lowering their score.
-Visit AnnualCreditReport.com to get free reports from all three bureaus.
-Dispute any inaccuracies, including wrong account balances, accounts that aren't yours, and incorrect late payment records.
-Bureaus must investigate within 30 days, and successful disputes can boost your score immediately.
+Visit AnnualCreditReport.com — the only federally authorized source — to get free reports from all three bureaus.
+Federal law (the Fair Credit Reporting Act) gives you the right to dispute inaccuracies yourself, for free, directly with the bureaus: wrong account balances, accounts that aren't yours, and incorrect late payment records.
+Bureaus must investigate within 30 days, and corrections are reflected in your score.

 Lower your credit utilization ratio below 30 percent, ideally below 10 percent.
 This is the second most important factor in your credit score.
 If you have a credit card with a $10,000 limit, try to keep the balance below $1,000.
 Pay down balances before your statement closing date, not just the due date, because the statement balance is what gets reported to the credit bureaus.